Nara Prefecture

 Méli-Mélo

 Meli-Melo is a rustic restaurant nestled in the picturesque mountains of Uda.
-Run by a charming French-Japanese couple, they offer stone-oven baked bread and a constantly rotating galette set menu.
+Run by a charming French-Japanese couple, they offer stone-oven baked bread and a very popular galette menu.
 Each galette is carefully baked one by one right in front of your eye, ensuring the true flavors of France.

 They also hold occasional special events serving French wine and cheese with live music and regularly participate in marches and cultural festivals.